-If you were injured in a car accident, expect that your insurer will conduct some type of surveillance to ensure your injuries are as debilitating as you claim.
+If you were injured in a car accident, expect your insurer to conduct some surveillance to ensure your injuries are as debilitating as you claim.
 They want to pay out as little as possible in settlements, so it is in their best interests to minimize or even deny your injuries.

 This surveillance is legal, although investigators must follow regulations.
-Keep in mind that the purpose of this is to catch the individual engaging in an activity that their injury supposedly precludes.
+Keep in mind that this aims to catch the individual engaging in an activity that their injury supposedly precludes.
 Insurers will try to twist any situation to their advantage, so remain vigilant until your claim is settled.